gregoryv/ud/README.md

 Replace content of element by id use the `-c` flag

     echo "<em>new thing</em>" | ud -w -c -i "someid" -html index.html

+## Primary usecase

+The primary reason for this tool was to simply generate and update image maps within html when working with graphviz documents

+    dot -Tcmapx somegraph.dot | ud -w -html index.html